outofmbufs/pidcontrol/README.md

 This will print 0.50 as the resulting setpoint (whether it is a good idea to implement something like this is up for debate, but it's a simple example).
 Another example later will show another (better) way to accomplish this without the mismatch between written and read .setpoint values.

-**PIDHookPreCalc**:
+**PIDHookBaseTerms**:
-This event is generated at the very beginning of the PID calculation (as a result of the `.pid()` method being invoked).
+This event is generated at the very beginning of the calculations implied by invoking the `.pid()` method.
 It contains 1 read-only attribute and 5 read-write attributes:

+HANDLER SIGNATURE: `PH_base_terms(self, event)`

 READ-WRITE ATTRIBUTES:
 - `e` -- the error value to use.
 Default: None.